It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 You got the birth you hoped for.
 Or the baby is healthy.
 Or your partner is supportive.
 And yet…you feel hollow, scared, angry.

 Trauma doesn’t care about the "but everything turned out okay" part.
 It cares about the part of you that was overwhelmed, dismissed, or violated.
+This is where therapy for new moms can be life-changing, helping you hold space for both the love and the pain.

 Let’s Normalize the Gray